ETD-HUB

 Shii idk

 Pseudo-anonymization with a functional “right to be forgotten” is generally sufficient if personal identifiers can be deleted on request.
+Full anonymization is stricter, allows longer retention without legal risk, but may limit personalized model improvements.
+Key: Must prevent re-identification and comply with GDPR retention limits.

 I believe full anonymisation would allow use without legal implication, provided thr users agreed to the data collection.